elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Then check check [**Folder structure**](#folder-structure) section to know where is the best place to put your test, [**Test data**](#test-data) section if you need to create any type of data for your test, [**Running the tests**](#running-the-tests) to know how to execute the tests and [**Debugging your test**](#debugging-your-test) to debug your test if needed.

-Please, before open a PR with the new test, please make sure that the test fail.
+Please, before opening a PR with the new test, please make sure that the test fails.
 If you never see your test fail you don’t know if your test is actually testing the right thing, or testing anything at all.

 ## Running the tests